catalyst/moodle-tool_objectfs/CLOUDFRONT.md

 2. Click on _Create a CloudFront distribution_.
 3. Choose your Amazon S3 bucket from _Origin domain_ dropdown menu.
 4. _S3 bucket access_: Choose _Yes use OAI (bucket can restrict access to only CloudFront)_ and click _Create new OAI_.
+    Alternative: choose _Origin access control settings (recommended)_
 5. _S3 bucket access -> Bucket policy_: Choose _Yes, update the bucket policy_.
+    If _Origin access control_ was selected in step 4, you may need to manually add the supplied policy to the S3 Bucket.
 6. _Viewer protocol policy_: Choose _Redirect HTTP to HTTPS_.
 7. _Allowed HTTP methods_: Choose _GET, HEAD, OPTIONS_ and tick _OPTIONS_ under _Cache HTTP methods_.
 8. _Restrict viewer access_: Choose _Yes -> Trusted key groups (recommended)_.